ClashStat/stats_for_clash_of_clans/README.md

 ## Overview
 ### Description
-This Android App that will fetch data from a popular startegy game known as Clash of Clans using their public API, and display some of the key info that the player might find intresting.
+This Android App that will fetch data from a popular strategy game known as Clash of Clans using their public API, and display some of the key info that the player might find interesting.

 ### App Evaluation
 [Evaluation of your app across the following attributes]